 Learning you’re sick is frustrating.
-In the developing world, it can be downright terrifying.
+But if you are poor, it can be downright terrifying.

 Especially when it’s HIV/AIDS.